Thanks for your interest! This WebApp is mobile-only, please use a mobile device to use Practice Cards:

 天気により、試合が中止になるかもしれない。

-The game might be canceled depending on the weather.
+There might be cases where the game is canceled depending on the weather.

 この絵は有名な画家によって描かれた。